-This allows positions to be worked out quickly and easily from an
+This allows positions for an exact time to be worked out quickly and easily from an

 ephemeris.
 It was originally intended for when orbital elements were not

 readily obtainable (e.g. objects still on the NEOCP) so that accurate

 telescope pointing and rate of motion could be determined.
 However, at